Do-It-Yourself Termite Treatment

 Subterranean termites - Subterranean termites’ nests are usually in contact with the soil.
 This type of termites causes the most damage to our homes.
 They damage structures faster than any other termites other than the Formosan termites and thus causing the most damages too.
 They have very sharp teeth and strong jaws, which allows them to eat wood, books, paper, and other cellulose-based material.
 They prefer to live in dark places with high humidity.
 Detecting them is very difficult because when they feed on the structural wood, they only eat the middle part and leaving the outer casing.
 Most of the time it becomes too late for the homeowners before they find out about their presence.

-Formosan termites – This type of termites are very aggressive.
+Formosan termites - This type of termite is very aggressive.
 They measure about 1/2 inches long.
 Because they multiply very quickly, they bring damage to structures faster than any other termites.
 Their nests can contain millions of their kind.

 Dampwood termites - Dampwood termites are the opposite of dry wood termites in that they prefer to live in places with high moisture.
 They are attracted to wood that is damaged by water.
 In terms of size, they are much larger than the subterranean termites.

 If you see actual winged termites indoors, you are sure to have many more in your house and that damages may have been done.
 They are often seen around windows and doors.
 Check on exposed wood in your house and tap on it.
 If it sounds hollow upon tapping, then termites may have eaten through it underneath.
 Check for mud tubes extending over foundation walls, wooden beams, and support piers; rippled tracks behind wall coverings.
 You may also find discarded wings found near doors, windows, and other places that can be entry points.